akphi/config-tester/doc/monorepo-todo.md

 # TODO

-- Create a script called `check:project-reference` to check typescript tsconfig file references using `package.json`, we shouldn't update since the `tsconfig.json` file might contain comments.
-Call this script as part of the build pipeline
-- Handle creation of `version.json`, skip maven - make this part of the build script maybe? - https://www.npmjs.com/package/git-repo-info
 - Try to publish something to `NPM` and consume it back somewhere else, try a dummy utility function????

 # Github Actions

+- Learn from `babel` `github-actions` script to respond to issue on github
-- Setup build pipeline with various checks
+- Setup build pipeline with various checks: copyright, project-reference, build, test, lint, deploy?
-- etc.
+- setup `renovate` bot also

 # Conventional commits